Hi Hamish yes its in the shed and going good been going 4 the last 3 nights and heats the shed up good and nice and quiet.

 After you have purchased your plans, I'm notified via Paypal that your payment has gone through.

-I then check it, and send them to you via email.
+I then send them to you via email.

 I do send by post but only if no other way, email only.